TranPhucVinh/C/Application layer/HTTP/libcurl for HTTP client/README.md

 * Read return data from GET request to HTTP server with ``CURLOPT_WRITEDATA``: ``get_with_curl_writedata.c``

-All 3 examples work fine with all HTTP webpage and local Python HTTP server.
+All 3 examples work fine with all HTTP webpage, HTTPS webpage and local Python HTTP server.

 ### Example: GET data from multiple route